 The draft MIM SFRMP is currently available for public comment.
 The comment period on the draft plan is open through Monday, October 23, 2023.
 Comments will be addressed, and then DNR leadership will review the plan.

 Once approved, the final plan documents will be available on this page.

-Forest Management Plan
+Section Forest Resource Management Plans

 The Minnesota and Northeast Iowa Morainal section covers approximately 9.2 million acres, stretching nearly 350 miles from Polk County in northwestern Minnesota to the Iowa border, and includes approximately 33,650 acres of state-managed forest land.
-Glacial deposits, including rugged to hummocky moraines, drumlins composed of rolling till, and sand plains within moraines, define landforms in the section.
-The forest ecosystems within this ecological section include aspen and oak savannas and woodlands, mesic forests dominated by sugar maple, basswood, and northern red oak, and floodplain and terrace forests along river valleys.
-Defining or unique features of this part of the state include:
+Glacial deposits define landforms in the Section, including rugged to hummocky moraines, drumlins composed of rolling till, and sand plains within moraines.
+The forest ecosystems within this ecological Section include aspen and oak savannas and woodlands, mesic forests dominated by sugar maple, basswood, and northern red oak, and floodplain and terrace forests along river valleys.